nmdra/nmdra.github.io/content/uses.md

 + In this article, I will share my personal technology setup and preferences.
 Inspired by [Eric Murphy's fascinating Article](https://ericmurphy.xyz/uses/).
 I have carefully selected the tools and configurations that suit my needs and enhance my productivity.

-+ **You can explore my (messy)  Dotfiles [here](https://github.com/nmdra/Dotfiles)**.
++ **You can explore my (messy)  [Dotfiles here](https://github.com/nmdra/Dotfiles)**.
 It's a repository where I store and share my configuration files for various applications and *Bash Scripts*.
 Feel free to check it out! 👀🔧

-{{<figure src="https://raw.githubusercontent.com/nmdra/Dotfiles/main/desktop2023-Jul.webp" caption="Top-Left: Desktop, Top-Right:MPV, Middle-Left:Lf, Middle-Right:Spotify, Bottom-Left:Firefox, Bottom-Right:Neovim with Tmux on Alacritty" alt="My Desktop Preview" align="center" >}}
+{{<figure src="https://raw.githubusercontent.com/nmdra/Dotfiles/main/desktop2023-Jul.webp" caption="Top-Left: Desktop, Top-Right:MPV, Middle-Left:Lf, Middle-Right:Spotify, Bottom-Left:Firefox, Bottom-Right:Neovim with Tmux on Alacritty" alt="My Desktop Preview" width= "100%" height="auto"  align="center" >}}

 ## Linux Distribution & Desktop Environment

-+ 🐧 Among the various Linux distributions available, my personal choice is **[Manjaro Linux](https://manjaro.org)!** It may have received some criticism from the Linux community, but in my opinion, it's the only distribution that really hits the spot for me. 🎯👌 I've tried Ubuntu, Pop!_OS, ArcoLinux, Linux Mint, and even ventured into Arch Linux territory, but Manjaro 🐧 stands out as the perfect fit for my needs and preferences. 🌟
++ 🐧 Among the various Linux distributions available, my personal choice is **[Manjaro Linux](https://manjaro.org)!** It may have received some criticism from the Linux community, but in my opinion, it's the only distribution that really hits the spot for me. 🎯👌 I've tried Ubuntu, Pop!_OS, ArcoLinux, Linux Mint, and even ventured into Arch Linux territory, but Manjaro stands out as the perfect fit for my needs and preferences.

-+ 🖥️ When it comes to my desktop environment, I have found my perfect match in **[KDE](https://kde.org/)!** 🌈✨ With its feature-rich and customizable interface, KDE has become my go-to choice for a visually appealing and efficient desktop experience. 🖱️💻 Whether it's the sleek design, extensive customization options, or the seamless integration of applications, KDE has won me over completely. 💙🐧 It's the perfect environment for unleashing my productivity while enjoying a delightful user interface. 😊🚀
++ 🖥️ When it comes to my desktop environment, I have found my perfect match in **[KDE](https://kde.org/)!** 🌈✨ With its feature-rich and customizable interface, KDE has become my go-to choice for a visually appealing and efficient desktop experience. 😊🚀

 ## Web browsing

 + For my web browser, I use **[Firefox](https://firefox.com)** with some custom configurations.
-Occasionally, I also use **[Brave Browser](brave.com)**. 😑 While Brave is decent, it tends to be a bit bloated.
+Occasionally, I also use **[Brave Browser](brave.com)**.While Brave is decent, it tends to be a bit bloated 😑.
 Here are the browser extensions I rely on:
     - [uBlock Origin](https://ublockorigin.com/): Adblocker.
     - [Vimium](https://addons.mozilla.org/en-US/firefox/addon/vimium-ff/): for Vim-like keybindings.
     - [Bitwarden](https://bitwarden.com/): For managing my passwords securely, I rely on Bitwarden.

-These browser extensions complement my browsing experience and help me maintain security and convenience while navigating the web. 🌐🔒

 ## Personal Development Environment (PDE)